Keep Your F1 Status

 - Completed USCIS Form I-539 for reinstatement to F1 status (Link will open in a new window)

-- Check or money order for the filing fee (Link will open in a new window)
+- Check or money order for the I-539 filing fee

 - Copy of each of these: